oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 The following capabilities allow for a tool to intercept and redirect function calls:

-* Inter-module function calls - the ability to call functions between different modules; e.g., the application’s module and a tool’s module
+* Inter-module function calls - the ability to call functions between different modules; e.g., the application's module and a tool's module
 * API-Tracing_

 For example, a tool may use API Tracing in any of the following ways: